Get a quick quote

 Here’s what you can then expect:

-A direct cremation may be chosen by someone who doesn’t have family to attend a ceremony.
+pure cremation may be chosen by someone who doesn’t have family to attend a ceremony.
 But it is also often chosen by people who have lots of friends and family, so there is no restriction on who can attend a separate service.

-The five main advantages of a direct cremation are:
+The five main advantages are:

 2. Takes pressure off family having to make difficult choices